Suvixx/SW_Project/README.md

 ## **Testing**
 We planned the testing of our system in three ways.
 They are following:
 * **Machine Learning testing:** This part is solely for the testing of the prediction of dress classes against the test data.
+We did two tests here.
 The results have been uploaded in the ["Test_prediction" folder](https://github.com/Suvixx/SW_Project/tree/main/Test_prediction).
 * **Unit test:** We checked every part of the program using the "Test.R" script.
+There are total four test cases.
 The results are being uploaded [here](https://github.com/Suvixx/SW_Project/tree/main/Testing/unit_test_result).
 * **Integration test:** After running the above work-flow a trained and tuned SVM model will be generated.
 To test that "test_script.R" can be run.
 This script generate random temperature data with proper class label and help to test the SVM model.
 We uploaded four datasets and respective result screenshot in this [folder](https://github.com/Suvixx/SW_Project/tree/main/Testing/integration_test).